PRECIOUS-Gold rises as dollar softens after weaker U.S. jobs data

 “However, the rising yields also have a negative impact on stock markets and some investors might switch funds from equities.”

-Among other precious metals, spot silver rose 0.3 percent to $14.63, palladium rose 1.2 percent to $1,070, while platinum rose 0.2 percent to $823.10.
-(Reporting by Nallur Sethuraman and Arpan Varghese in Bengaluru; Editing by Dale Hudson, Elaine Hardcastle and Kirsten Donovan)
+Among other precious metals, spot silver rose 0.5 percent to $14.63, palladium rose 1.5 percent to $1,073, while platinum was steady at $822.10.
+(Reporting by Nallur Sethuraman and Arpan Varghese in Bengaluru; Editing by Kirsten Donovan and Chizu Nomiyama)